muhark/muhark.github.io/_pages/about.md

   - /about.html
 ---

-I am an Research Scientist in the Emergent Artificial Intelligence Lab at Intel Labs.
+I am a Research Scientist in the Emergent Artificial Intelligence Lab at Intel Labs.
 My research focuses on three main areas:

 - Characterizing latent social biases in large generative models